Welcome to Washington Heights & Inwood

 Come and see Northern Manhattan with over 600 acres of parkland, majestic views of the Hudson and Palisades, museums of international fame, and a neighborhood rich in history and ethnic diversity.

 No other community in New York City offers the splendid natural beauty and historical significance of the northern tip of Manhattan Island, known as WASHINGTON HEIGHTS-INWOOD.
-This is where Indian settlements…colonial farmhouses…Revolutionary War battles…romantic river-view estates…great cultural institutions…and proud heritage of ethnic diversity merge to create a microcosm of America.
+This is where Indian settlements…colonial farmhouses…Revolutionary War battles…romantic river-view estates…great cultural institutions…and a proud heritage of ethnic diversity merge to create a microcosm of America.

 Trinity Cemetery